-Of the total Group loans of £9.0 billion at 30 June 2011, £6.8 billion are held by shareholder-backed operations comprised of £4.6 billion commercial mortgage loans and £2.2 billion of other loans.
+Of the total Group loans of £9.0 billion at 30 June 2011, £6.8 billion are held by shareholder-backed operations comprised of \pounds 4.6 billion commercial mortgage loans and \pounds 2.2 billion of other loans.

 Of the £6.8 billion held by shareholder-backed operations, the Asian insurance operations held £0.4 billion of other loans, the majority of which are commercial loans held by the Malaysian operation that are rated investment grade by two local rating agencies.
 The US insurance operations held £4.1 billion of loans, comprising £3.6 billion of commercial mortgage loans, all of which are collateralised by properties, and £0.5 billion of policy loans.
 The US commercial mortgage loan portfolio does not include any single-family residential mortgage loans and therefore is not exposed to the risk of defaults associated with residential sub-prime mortgage loans.
-Jackson incurred impairments of £9.6 million on its commercial mortgage book (2010: £1.2 million).
-The UK insurance operations held £1.0 billion of loans, the majority of which are mortgage loans collateralised by properties.
+Jackson incurred impairments of £9.6 million on its commercial mortgage loans collateralised by properties.